Substitute for Whole and Ground Cloves

 If you don't have whole cloves, you can also substitute the ground cloves called for in the recipe with an equal amount of allspice.

 Out of allspice, too?
 Not a problem.
 Just use nutmeg or cinnamon instead (or do a 50-50 blend of the two, if you have both).
-Cinnamon isn't quite as sweet as cloves, so if you're using it in a dessert recipe, you may want to add a splash of vanilla extract to sweeten it a bit.
+Cinnamon isn't quite as sweet as cloves, so if you're making a dessert recipe, you may want to add a splash of vanilla extract to sweeten it a bit.